The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Is that true for AOC?

-Is that true for Elizabeth Warren?
+Is that true for Elizabeth Ward?

-No, you have to get fucking crazy to be on board with that.
+You have to get fucking crazy to be on board with that.

 Yeah.

-They still get voted on, so I'm guessing it's a nominee or whatever.
+So I'm guessing it's a nominee or whatever.

-What she said about the sentencing for child porn.
+Yeah, what she said about the sentencing for child porn.

-Like I do not have to accept that shit.
+Like, I do not have to accept that shit.

 I do not have to.

-And I can say to people outright, I do not have to be on board with a goddamn thing that any supreme court does if they tolerate that shit in their ranks.
+And I can say to people outright, I do not have to be on board with a goddamn thing that any Supreme Court does if they tolerate that shit in their ranks.

 If that's not a disqualifier for participating in the highest court, then there apparently are no disqualifiers and fuck them.